Tawergha: Resettlement

 The United Nations-backed Libyan government announced on 26 December 2017 that people displaced from the town would be allowed to go back home in February 2018.
 The deal came after a year of negotiations.
-The government added it will also pay compensation to relatives of those killed or detained, those who were wounded or whose homes were destroyed.
-The residents were however prevented from returning home by a local militia in February 2018.
+The government added that it would also pay compensation to relatives of those killed or detained, as well as those who were wounded or whose homes were destroyed.
+However, the residents were prevented from returning home by a local militia in February 2018.

-In June 2018, after the head of the Tawergha Local Council and the Mayor of Misrata signed a peace treaty that pro-Khalifa Haftar internally displaced people of Tawergha deemed as propaganda of the Muslim Brotherhood, the IDPs finally started resettling Tawergha without resistance from local militias.
+In June 2018, after the head of the Tawergha Local Council and the Mayor of Misrata signed a peace treaty that pro-Khalifa Haftar internally displaced people (IDPs) of Tawergha deemed as propaganda of the Muslim Brotherhood, the IDPs finally started resettling Tawergha without resistance from local militias.
 Despite the deals, most Tawergha IDPs have been unable to return as of January 2019 due to the mostly Misratan militias ravaging the town's infrastructure plus the IDPs feeling insecure according to Human Rights Watch.
 The police station of Tawergha was reopened in February 2019.